juangabreil/marathonjs/README.md

 # Marathon-js

-Javascript library for counting stepts with accelerometer information.
+Javascript lightweight library to count steps with accelerometer data.